CodeChron/fullstack-js-with-meteor-react-docs/display_the_note_title_in_the_app_header_custom_la.md

 )
 ```

 Here, we are first getting the id for this note via the url (getParam.)
 Then, we are subscribing to and finding the specific note once the subscribtion is ready.
-Finally, we are returning the note object, making it available for use in child components.
+Finally, we are returning the note object, and a prop we can use to check if subs are ready, making them available for use in child components.

  ## Update our route to use the note details container